 On the third night, the actual wedding takes place.
 The groom and the bride circle around a mandap four times while the priest chants religious verses.
 At this point, the couple are officially married.

 The reception is either combined with the actual wedding or takes place sometime later.

-In our Indian weddings photographer in New York, we love to capture weddings in all their beauty and loveliness.
-If you want to services of Indian weddings photographer in New York, then contact us.
+We love to capture weddings in all their beauty and loveliness.
+If you want to have your Indian wedding photographed, contact us.
 We will come to your wedding to photograph it.
 Our work shall be performed with diligence and passion.